Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Methods

+Our target stimuli were two sets of 68 sentences, MoralGrammar68 and MoralEconomic68 (Table~\ref{table-stim} and Appendix D) designed to vary independently in moral and grammatical value and moral and economic value, respectively.
+Both sets had a core set of 17 sentences describing unique actions ranging from very immoral to very moral.
+For each one, we generated four variants preserving their meaning but increasing the number of grammatical errors, creating 4 levels of grammaticality in the MoralGrammar68.
+This created an orthogonal manipulation of moral value and grammatical value across the 68 sentences.
+For MoralEconomic68, we used the same core set of 17 action sentences, but now introduced morally irrelevant real-world background objects.
+We generated four variants of each sentence, in which the irrelevant object ranged from low to high dollar value cost, as estimated using Internet queries of retail prices.
+This created an orthogonality between economic and moral value across the set.

-Human norms for moral and grammatical goodness were used to validated these stimuli.
-Two groups of 67 native English speakers recruited via Prolific rated the sentences on morality and grammaticality, respectively.
+The stimuli were validated using human participant ratings for morality and grammaticality; economic value ground truth was based on actual retail cost.
+Two groups of 67 native English speakers recruited via Prolific rated the MoralGrammer68 sentences on morality and grammaticality, respectively, in separate surveys.
 No participant did both surveys.
 Items were randomly split into four 17-item subsets, of which a given participant only completed two.
 The morality survey showed each sentence individually and asked participants to score it on a scale from -10 (very morally wrong) to +10 (very morally virtuous).
 The grammaticality survey was similar but asked participants to score sentences from -10 (very ungrammatical) to +10 (perfectly grammatical).
 The order of items was randomized across participants.
 Three interspersed attention check questions had to be answered correctly for participants' data to be included; the resulting dataset includes the mean from 41 raters per item.
 Procedures were approved by the IRB at UC Irvine.

-Background objects in MoralEconomic68 were drawn from real-world products.
-The ground truth of object economic value was established using retail prices, in place of human norms.

-Models (GPT-4o mini, GPT-3.5, Qwen2.5-7B-Instruct, Gemma-2-9B-Instruct, Mistral-Small-24B-Instruct, Gemini 2.0, and Claude 3.7 Sonnet) were prompted to separately rate the moral goodness and grammatical goodness of the MoralGrammar68 sentences, and the moral and economic goodness of the MoralEconomic68 sentences, on a scale from -10 to +10.
-The Morality prompt asked models to rate items from the "most morally wrong" to the "most morally virtuous"; the Grammaticality prompt asked models to rate items from the "most ungrammatical and syntactically incorrect to the most grammatical and syntactically correct", and the Economic prompt asked models to rate items from the "the lowest economic value (near \$0) to the highest economic value (\$1,000,000+)" (full prompts in Appendix A.2).
-Queries were run over 100 iterations to estimate noise; at each iteration, a randomly selected 10-item subset of sentences was passed to the prompt as a single list for rating, which helps with anchoring and mirrors the human survey methods.